jstewmc/stream/README.md

 ## Files

-You can set the file's name via the constructor or the `setName()` method:
+With a File stream, you can set the file's name via the constructor or the `setName()` method:

 ```php
 use Jstewmc\Stream;